restful-rose/DotNet-Git-Hooks/README.md

 # DotNet-Git-Hooks

-Git hooks for CFlat projects
+Git hooks for DotNet projects that uses *git* as its version control system.

+These files should be placed in the projects root folder under `.git/hook/`.